That sounds all fine and ideal, right? Maybe, depending on what stage you’re in with your family, it may sound impossible.

 Two key ways to help kids learn to get along

 When you have nine children I guess you need to learn to delegate.
 So our parents set us up to serve each other.
-And as we all know, when you truly serve someone else, your love for them deepens exponentially.
+As we all know, when you truly serve someone else, your love for them deepens exponentially.
 At some point during my early teens our parents started assigning us older kids to be “Tutors” to the younger kids who were our “Tutees.”
 We switched who we were “in charge of” each month.
-I’m telling you what, I loved being the “sou-mom” for those little siblings and learned to love them more than ever as I helped them with their chores, at dinner, etc. SO much more about how this worked back HERE (and in the podcast of course).

 We did this in our family and I loved watching our kids dote on each other.